anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Let me tell you the secret that has led me to my goal: my strength lies solely in my tenacity.
+Quote: Trust yourself.
+You know more than you think you do.

-By: Louis Pasteur
+By: Benjamin Spock